awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-creating-voice.md

 1. Under **Voice message details**, for **Message**, enter the text that you want to use as the message script for messages that use the template\.
 The script can contain up to 10,000 characters and has to be in plaintext format\.
 **Tip**
 You can include personalized content in the message script\.
-To do this, add message variables that refer to specific attributes that you or Amazon Pinpoint created for the project, such as an attribute that stores a user's first name\.
+To do this, add message variables that refer to specific attributes that you or Amazon Pinpoint created, such as an attribute that stores a user's first name\.
 By using message variables, you can play different content for each recipient of a message that uses the template\.
-To use a message variable, add the name of an existing attribute to the template\.
-Enclose the name in two sets of curly braces, and use the exact capitalization of the name—for example, `{{User.UserAttributes.FirstName}}`\.
+To use a message variable, choose the name of an existing attribute from the **Attribute finder**\.
+Amazon Pinpoint creates a message variable for the attribute and copies it to your clipboard\.
+Paste the variable in the location that you want\.
 For more information, see [Adding Personalized Content to Message Templates](message-templates-personalizing.md)\.

 1. For **Language and region**, choose the language that the text of the message script is written in\.
 Amazon Pinpoint uses this setting to determine which phonemes and other language\-specific settings to use when it converts the text of the script to speech\.